Bread05/Epicgamergaminggamergame/README.md

 That is awesome about the gameboy advance clone !
 Pokemon FIRE was the JAM!
 I cannot figure this out for the life of me.
 I think you and I are going to have to video chat and I will need some of your help.
 I have thursday and friday off so maybe we would be able to do that.
 To be honest I've been having a reallly hard time figuring out unity in general, so i've been watching brackeys videos non-stop lol .
 I was looking at all of the code and everything you already have uploaded, i am beyond impressed.
 I really want to keep working on this.

+sorry i was basicaly playing pokemon the entire time, yea the tutorial did look extremely hard even for me you would need to ask my mom about that making a discord server and using it for updates and help making the game and dont worry you can always send download links as much as you want they are very helpful